christefano/wp-tournament-manager/README.md

 **Cache-aware**

-- Every write that changes what the public sees (a saved round, a withdrawal, a settings change) flushes that event page across whichever page-cache plugin is active (W3 Total Cache, WP Super Cache, WP Rocket, and LiteSpeed Cache.
+- Every write that changes what the public sees (a saved round, a withdrawal, a settings change) flushes that event page across whichever page-cache plugin is active (W3 Total Cache, WP Super Cache, WP Rocket, and LiteSpeed Cache).
 - TD-only pages are marked so they are never cached publicly.

 **Permissions**